wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Newtonian Physics/Newton's Second Law.md

 		An object accelerates if either its speed or direction (or both) changes.

 Acceleration is a ratio.
+	I.e. It tells you how much of one thing you have compared to another.

 $\large a = {\triangle v \over \triangle t}$
 	Where $v$ is acceleration.